b2io/handbook/day-to-day.md

 Try to have the day's hours in and rounded to the quarter hour by the end of the day.
 If we feel like we have a lot of billable work but aren't tracking a high number of billable hours, that will likely trigger a conversation around team productivity.

+### Time off requests

+We use Forecast to request time off.
+We rely on individuals to alert the rest of the team when they will have absences in a timely manner and in respect of their workload.
+It is also up to individual employees to adhere to the time off policies of their active client, in terms of communication and tracking.

+There is a section of our weekly meeting where you have an opportunity to discuss your time off with the team.
+It is beneficial that you also keep your work calendar up to date if you plan to be out.

+Please also track your time out in Harvest.

 ### Flex time

 A clear system for time tracking allows for a flexible work schedule without feeling guilty.
 This allows you to mold your work hours to better fit your personal schedule.
 For example, if you need to get a haircut, and the best time to schedule that is 2pm on a Thursday, you can make up the hour you miss on another day (prior or subsequent).
 Its important to communicate your away from Keyboard time to your teammates.